Skip to main content

 All requests to register a service evaluation should be submitted with approval from the appropriate area manager to proceed with the project.

-The area manager will review the evaluation proposal and place on the agenda of the business division or directorate’s governance meeting, it is anticipated that most well developed proposals will be approved, however there may equally be valid reasons not to support evaluation requests, for example, there may already be a high volume of research, audit and evaluations already taking place, the evaluation request may not be logistically supported for example, carry too many risks or not be feasible due to operational demands, workforce commitments, finances and so on.
+The manager will review the evaluation proposal and place on the agenda of the appropriate care group meeting, it is anticipated that most well developed proposals will be approved, however there may equally be valid reasons not to support evaluation requests, for example, there may already be a high volume of research, audit and evaluations already taking place, the evaluation request may not be logistically supported for example, carry too many risks or not be feasible due to operational demands, workforce commitments, finances and so on.

-Business division’s or directorate’s should consider the four ethical principles below as well as the opinion of the area manager, when making a decision about an evaluation approval:
+The care group review should consider the four ethical principles below as well as the opinion of the manager, when making a decision about an evaluation approval:

 • there is a benefit to existing or future patients or others that outweighs potential burdens or risks